worldwide-asset-exchange/defi/README.md

 ### WAX Economic Activity Pool (WEAP): Requirements

-The following diagram shows how the WAX Economic Activity Pool smart contract on Ethereum fits into the overall WAX DeFi system.

 WAX Economic Activity Pool (WEAP) smart contract is an integral part of the WAX DeFi implementation.
 It facilitates collection of WAX Economic Activity Fees collected on the WAX Blockchain as WAXP utility tokens and then emitted to Ethereum via the WAX to Ethereum Bridge while being converted to ERC20 WAXE with 1000:1 ratio (1000 WAXP = 1 WAXE).